marouaneaba/poker-restaurant-backend/README.md

 ### Core abstraction

-Well, we all know your controller needs to call some business code, whether to access direct domain data, or to compute some complex operations.
+Well, we all know your com.example.demo.controller needs to call some business code, whether to access direct domain data, or to compute some complex operations.
-So the whole point of making your controller "business-agnostic" is to create a core abstraction, depending only on DTOs.
+So the whole point of making your com.example.demo.controller "business-agnostic" is to create a core abstraction, depending only on DTOs.
 The contracts of this implementation should be something like:

 > Given the input DTO, return an output DTO.